 Healthy living and physical development

-Today, children live very differently to previous generations.
+Today, children live very differently to the way that previous generations did.
 They are able to communicate with people and places around the world in an instant – with a press of a button; not to mention the hours spent watching TV or playing computer games.
 The physical development of the child is completely neglected in this type of lifestyle.
 At the College, we endeavor to develop a compulsory sports programme that will expose the children to a wide range of sports, which will address the physical development of the child.
-This programme should also provide opportunities to develop a positive attitude toward physical exercise – in other words, a lifestyle.
+This programme should also provide opportunities to develop a positive attitude towards physical exercise – in other words, a lifestyle.

 Children need to not only participate in sport, but also to love the enjoyment side of it.
 It is not all about making the A or B team.
 If children are allowed to experience a wide range of sports at a young age, it allows them to discover which sports they enjoy, and which sports for which they may have a talent.
 This puts them in a position to make an educated choice as to which sports they would like to focus on when they move into the Senior School.
 We must not forget the enjoyment side of sport!
 It’s also about enjoying the game and having fun!